ZuhebNadeem/React-Course/Section 29 - Testing (Unit Tests)/Notater.md

 ### Running a First Test (App.test.js)

 - This is a file which is there to test this app component because the convention is to name your testing files like your component files, just with the word test in the file name.
-So dot test dot JS as an extension to be precise.
+So name.test.JS as an extension to be precise.
 - Test function, takes two arguments: The first argument is a description of the test.
 The second argument is which contains the actual test and code.
 So that's the code which will be executed once we run our test.
 - We need to add a second argument to this test function, which is an anonymous function, which will contain the actual testing code.